piperdd/COMS30030/README.md

 TO BE UPDATED

-Note that the laboratory sessions for the major option COMS30087 are timetabled to take place in weeks 1-5 and 7-8 on Thursdays at 9-11 in Queens Building 1.80 - refer to the COMS30087 BlackBoard page for details and possible variations.
+Note that the laboratory sessions for the major option COMS30087 are timetabled to take place in weeks 1-5 and 7-8 on Thursdays at 15:00-17:00 in Queens Building 1.80.
 The major option assignment will then be done during weeks 9-11.

 ## Labs: